-Creighton University exists to educate its students with a view to their intellectual expansion, social adequacy, physical development, aesthetic appreciation, and spiritual enrichment.
-Creighton serves her publics primarily through teaching and research and, employing these techniques, offers numerous other opportunities to provide services and leadership.
+Creighton University exists to educate its students with a view to their intellectual development, social consciousness, physical and emotional well-being, cultural awareness and appreciation, and spiritual enrichment.
+Creighton contributes to the publics good through teaching and research, and offers numerous opportunities to serve and lead.